-You don’t have to replace all gear with Ubiquiti brand.
+You don’t have to replace all your network gear with Ubiquiti brand.
 You can just get an access point or two and configure them using your existing network.
 However, there are appealing management benefits, because you can control everything from a single interface.
 In most cases, you still need an external LTE modem, ADSL modem, WISP CPE or a fiber media converter to get the Internet feed to the Ethernet port on the Ubiquiti Security Gateway.

 Ubiquiti has also older, 802.11n based access points, but this article covers the new 802.11ac hardware.
 All the new models support the old standard as well on both bands (2.4 GHz and 5 GHz).
 The indoor access points are designed to be mounted on the ceiling and they look like smoke detectors.
 The blue led can be turned off, so you can install the AP in a bedroom ceiling without disturbance.

 UniFi access points receive their power over the Ethernet cable (PoE).
 Older Lite and LR access points required non-standard 24 passive power, but all current models use standard 802.3af/at (PoE or PoE+).
-Single units come with power adaptors, but multi packs don’t.
+Single units come with mains power injectors, but multi packs don’t.
 The most common solution is to provide power from the switch, which must support PoE or PoE+.

 - UniFi AP AC Lite is the least expensive access point for home or small office use.
 The device is physically smallest, it has just two radios per band, requires least power and is the most modest capacity wise, of course.
 The radios and antennas are good, though, so the coverage is still good.

 - UniFi AP AC LR means Long Range.
 You can turn up the transmit power, but not beyond regulated limits, so this doesn’t give any advantage in Finland.
-The LR-antennas have little more gain than the standard antennas, so do get somewhat better range.
+The LR-antennas have little more gain than the standard antennas, so you do get somewhat better range.

 - UniFi AP AC Pro has three radios per band and two gigabit Ethernet ports.
 It has significantly better capacity than the Lite or LR models.